jdarling96/jdarling96/README.md

   [DMPJ](https://www.meetup.com/denver-mock-programming-job-meetup/)

   Currenty working in a group called Denver Mock Programming Job Meetup to bring a full stack application to market.
 The goal of the DMPJ is to create opportunities and expectations for developers to create useful, professional, real-world code.
+Currently working on our first product will be a social network which makes it easier for people to connect with the people they wish they knew.
+Java, Typescript, Bitcoin's Lightning Network, Angular, MySQL, and Verified Credentials are a few of the technologies we will be using.

 ## 💬 Lets Talk About ...
 Lets chat about web flow and the direction it is headed.
 How does this effect front-end developers who work for smaller oganizations?